Mathieu Boots

 Mathieu Boots (born 23 June 1975 in Venhuizen) is a Dutch retired football player.

 Club career

 A relative late newcomer, Boots made his professional debut for Volendam in an August 2000 Eerste Divisie match against VVV.
-He moved abroad a year later to play for Belgian side KV Mechelen with whom he won promotion to the Eerste Klasse but got relegated after one season in the top flight.
+He then moved abroad a year later to play for Belgian side KV Mechelen with whom he won promotion to the Eerste Klasse but got relegated after one season in the top flight.

 Boots then spent two seasons in the J2 League with Yokohama FC, only to return to Volendam in 2004.
 He retired from professional football in 2010.

 He returned to his former club Hollandia to play amateur football in the Topklasse.
 In 2013, he left Hollandia for lower league side De Valken, where he started playing football as a child.

 Club statistics

 After football

 After retiring as a player, Boots became an accountant.